alwynvanwyk/army-of-agents/README.md

 As I mentioned a few lines up, I will revisit Ryan Carson's way now that I'm diving into the coding of ECS again - nice!
 Big week for optimising the Auggie + VSCode flow.
 Nice to get back into the swing of things with Auggie - combining CLI with VS Code + terminal to zoom in-and-out as needed.
+Continuing with the CLI + VSCode tack today - let's see where the wind takes me!

 ---